CarloLucibello/GraphNeuralNetworks.jl/GNNGraphs/docs/src/guides/temporalgraph.md

 # Temporal Graphs

-Temporal Graphs are graphs with time-varying topologies and features.
-In GNNGraphs.jl, temporal graphs with are represented by the [`TemporalSnapshotsGNNGraph`](@ref) type.
+Temporal graphs are graphs with time-varying topologies and features.
+In GNNGraphs.jl, they are represented by the [`TemporalSnapshotsGNNGraph`](@ref) type.

 ## Creating a TemporalSnapshotsGNNGraph